Not Lazy, Just Frozen: Why You Can’t "Discipline" Your Way Out of Burnout

 🧬 The Bio-Aesthetic Mechanism

-This is the "Freeze" response.
-Your heart rate drops, your digestion slows (triggering gut bloating), and your motivation evaporates.
-Your body is essentially playing dead to survive the predator (stress).
-It is not a character flaw; it is a safety mechanism aimed at metabolic conservation.
+Your heart rate drops, digestion slows (hello, bloat), and motivation evaporates.
+Your body is essentially "playing dead" to survive the stress.
+It is not a character flaw; it is metabolic conservation.

 Why Willpower Makes It Worse